calvinrajesh6/Chrome-Dino-Game/README.md

 Simple Chrome Dinosaur Game
+Overview:
 This is a simple arcade game inspired by the classic Chrome dinosaur game.
-Instead of the default dinosaur character and desert background, I've used a different character and background to give it a unique look and feel.

-Features
+It features a unique character and background, providing players with a fresh gaming experience.

+Key Features:
 Customized Character and Background: Replaced the default dinosaur character and desert background with custom graphics to create a unique visual experience.
 Simple Gameplay Mechanics: Implemented basic gameplay mechanics such as jumping and avoiding obstacles to keep the game simple and intuitive.

-Under Development:
-The game is still under development, with plans to add new features and improve existing ones for a more engaging experience.
+Under Development: The game is still under development, with plans to add new features and improve existing ones for a more engaging experience.

-High Score Tracking: Implement a high score system to challenge players to beat their previous records.
+High Score Tracking: Planned feature to implement a high score system to challenge players to beat their previous records.

-Enhanced Visuals and Sound Effects: Add visual effects and sound effects to make the game more immersive and entertaining.
+Enhanced Visuals and Sound Effects: Future plans include adding visual effects and sound effects to make the game more immersive and entertaining.

-Responsive Design: Ensure that the game is responsive and works well on different screen sizes and devices.
+Responsive Design: Ensuring that the game is responsive and works well on different screen sizes and devices.

+Technologies Used:
+Frontend: HTML, CSS, JavaScript

+Future Improvements:
+Advanced Gameplay Mechanics: Explore adding more advanced gameplay mechanics such as power-ups, different levels, or multiplayer mode.
+Social Integration: Integrate social media sharing functionality to allow players to share their high scores with friends.
+Localization: Implement localization features to make the game accessible to players from different regions.

 ![Screenshot 2024-03-11 183612](https://github.com/calvinrajesh6/Chrome-Dino-Game/assets/145462164/e202961b-9352-45ca-a5a9-27abdbe1ca4b)